zsteinkamp/zsteinkamp.github.io/README.md

 ```
 > docker compose up
 ```
-This will start a container with the current directory mounted and a Jekyll build process running and watching the current directory for changes.
+This will bootstrap and start a Docker container with the current directory mounted and a Jekyll build process running and watching the current directory for changes.
 After that is up, navigate to [http://localhost:8080/](http://localhost:8080/) to view your site.

 ## What is Jekyll?
 Jekyll is a Ruby-based framework for creating static websites using templates and markdown-formatted content files.